facebookresearch/fairseq/examples/xglm/README.md

 ## XStoryCloze

 We release XStoryCloze, a new multilingual dataset intended for few-shot evaluation, alongside this paper.
-XStoryCloze consists of the professionally translated version of the [English StoryCloze dataset](https://cs.rochester.edu/nlp/rocstories/) (Spring 2016 version) to 10 other languages.
+XStoryCloze consists of professional translation of the [English StoryCloze dataset](https://cs.rochester.edu/nlp/rocstories/) (Spring 2016 version) to 10 other languages.
 It is opensourced under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode), the same license as the English StoryCloze.
 You can download the dataset using [this link](https://dl.fbaipublicfiles.com/xstorycloze.zip).

 Language | ar | es | eu | hi | id | my | ru | sw | te | zh
 ---|---|---|---|---|---|---|---|---|---|---